 "Back in the summer a 'Popular computer magazine published a letter of mine bemoaning the lack of serious software for the Spectrum +3.
 The missive received mixed reactions in the ensuing weeks some agreed, some didn't.
-It has been seven months since then and I have seen nothing to alter my opinion that a +3 is a nonentity to the majority of the software houses.
-It is however well supported by plans you get a straight conversion from the 48K original and are expected to pay £5 over the odds (I've never quite worked that particular equation out - blank 3 inch disks only cost £1.50 more at the most).
-It's a shame, because I remember the enthusiasm surrounding the idea of a standard disk-based Spectrum Personally, I think it came too respriced, but who listens to me?
-Still, the +3 is reported to have sold well this Yule, which will hopefully jolt the software houses into life.
-They're usually pretty responsive when there's dosh to be made I've checked Tasman's address, and you don't seem to be related, so I can only assume it's a genuine plug from a satisfied customer.
-Not a lot of them about!
+It has been seven months since then and I have seen nothing to alter my opinion that a +3 is a nomentity to plans you get a straight conversion from the 48K original and are expected to pay £5 over the odds Ove never quite worked that particular equation out - blank 3 inch disks only cost £1.50 more at the most).
+It's a shame, because I remember the enthusiasm surrounding the idea of a standard disk-based Spectrum Personally, I think it came too respriced, but who listers to me?
+Still, the +3 is reported to have sold well this

-Tasman software and I have the hinhest praise for them Any queries I have had with their by return post.
-Their programs include a word-processor snellchecker, spreadsheet and a style writer for less than (20 each
+It is however well supported by Tasman software and I have the highest praise for them.
+Any queries I have had with their by return post.
+Their poograms include a word-processor snellchecker, spreadsheet and a style

-Of course you're right, P T. The situation for +3 corners is definitely a demossing one.
-There's very little disk-based software around, and when a software house does deride to include +3 owners in its release
+Of course you're right, P.T.
+The situation for +3 owners is definitely a demossing one.
+There's very little disk-based software around, and when a software house does decide to include +3 owners in its release